pingidentity/pingidentity-devops-getting-started/docs/release-notes/relnotes-2110.md

 - **Docker Images**
     - Images that include Apache Tomcat have been updated to 9.0.54.
     - Startup time for PingDirectory has been improved.
+    - PF_LDAP_USERNAME and PF_LDAP_PASSWORD variables are now required with PingFederate to promote best security practices.

 - **Helm Charts**